 Skip to content

-An ode to Chicago: The Obama Presidential Center mural
+An ode to Chicago: the Obama Presidential Center mural

 Chicago artist pays homage to community and creativity on the South and West Sides